 - Orient structures to avoid casting shade on other plots

-- All structures must be removed when a plot is vacated
+- Structures must be easily removable, and removed by the gardener when a plot is vacated

-- Fencing must be a neutral/natural color and well maintained
+- Fencing and structures must be a neutral/natural color and well maintained

 - Do not dump waste material inside or outside of your plot